facebookresearch/AutoCAT/README.md

 ==============
 This repo contains artifacts of the paper:

-* "AutoCAT: Reinforcement Learning for Automated Exploration of cache-Timing Attacks" (HPCA'23).
+* "AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks" (HPCA'23).

 The paper will be available at the [HPCA website](https://hpca-conf.org/2023/).